htruong/ezpi4me/README.md

 # ezpi4ME - Getting rid of Intel ME, for mere morals

-This script creates a Raspberry 0 image that can run mecleaner automatically.
+This script creates a Raspberry 0 (or any Raspberry Pi) image that can run me_cleaner automatically.
-Everything else you need is a Ponoma SOIC-8 clip and a 6 female jumper wires.

 This pipeline has been tested to work on a Dell Chromebook 7310.
 It should work with many other Chromebooks and Thinkpads, but have not been